Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Numerical simulations - Linear and nonlinear regime

-In order to establish the qualitative accuracy of these inviscid simulations, we have also compared these against viscous simulations employing realistic value of viscosity of fluids, at the density ratios of our interest.
-Two fluid combinations (water \& Perfluorodecalin) with density ratio $\approx 0.5$ and fresh-water and brine with density ratio $\approx 0.9$ are considered.
-We emphasize that these viscous simulational results are preliminary and are reported for consistency - a careful comparison of the solution to the Rayleigh equation against the numerical solution to the Orr-Sommerfeld equations for the exponential profile, is necessary and is currently underway.
+In order to establish the qualitative validity of these inviscid simulations, we have also compared these against viscous simulations employing realistic value of viscosity of fluids, at the density ratios of our interest. \mgt{To account for viscosity, the viscous term, $\nu\nabla^2\bm{u}$ is added to the right-hand side of eqn. (\ref{eq4.1b}).
+This addition converts the system described by eqns. (\ref{eq4.1}) into the two dimensional, Navier-Stokes equations, where $\nu$ is the kinematic viscosity.} Two fluid combinations (water \& Perfluorodecalin) with density ratio $= 0.5$ and fresh-water and brine with density ratio $= 0.9$ are considered.
+We emphasize that these viscous simulation results are preliminary and are reported for consistency - a careful comparison of the solution to the Rayleigh equation against the numerical solution to the Orr-Sommerfeld equations for the exponential profile, is necessary and is currently underway.
 The viscous simulations have been carried out employing free-slip boundaries thus ensuring that boundary-layers do not develop at the computational boundaries.
-These simulations are reported in panel (a) and (b) of \figref{fig24} comparing these against their inviscid counterparts; a good comparison in general is apparent.
+These simulations are reported in panel (a) and (b) of figure \ref{fig24} comparing these against their inviscid counterparts; a good comparison in general is apparent.